-Mentoring is the process of supporting someone through their development, achievements and progress as a member of Toastmaster.
+Mentoring is the process of supporting someone through their development, achievements and progress.
 Both mentor and mentee learn and benefit from the experience.
-It is possible to have a relatively new member mentoring a more experienced speaker as both can learn a great deal from one another.
+It is possible to have a relatively new member mentoring a more experienced member as both can learn a great deal from one another.

 Mentoring requires rapport, active listening skills, openness, trust, commitment and emotional maturity.
 Once the foundations are in place, the relationship is nurtured by a mutual understanding of agreed goals and desired outcomes

 What can a mentor offer me?

 - Offer guidance and orientation during the first few meetings

 - Provide guidance/support with new meeting roles

 - Provide a listening ear

 - Gently nudge you out of your comfort zone

 Your mentor will play a key role in making you feel welcome, making you want to attend regularly, and building your confidence as a speaker.

 We’ve created an introductory leaflet for all members who join the club to acquaint them with the club’s mentoring program.
 Click here to take a look at an electronic copy or collect one from the Vice President of Education or Mentor Manager at the next club meeting!